MicrosoftDocs/architecture-center/docs/example-scenario/ai/automate-document-processing-azure-form-recognizer-content.md

    The response from Form Recognizer contains raw OCR data and structured extractions.
 Form Recognizer also assigns [confidence values][Characteristics and limitations of Form Recognizer - Customer evaluation] to the extracted data.

-1. The App Service back-end application uses the confidence values to check the extraction quality.
-If the quality is below a specified threshold, the app flags the data for manual verification.
+1. The App Service back-end application uses confidence values to check the extraction quality.
+The app flags the data for manual verification if the quality is below a specified threshold.
 When the extraction quality meets requirements, the data enters [Azure Cosmos DB][Welcome to Azure Cosmos DB] for downstream application consumption.
 The app can also return the results to the front-end browser.

 1. Other sources provide images, PDF files, and other documents.
 Sources include email attachments and File Transfer Protocol (FTP) servers.
 Tools like [Azure Data Factory][Load data into Azure Data Lake Storage Gen2 with Azure Data Factory] and [AzCopy][Get started with AzCopy] transfer these files to Azure Blob Storage.
-[Azure Logic Apps][Tutorial: Automate tasks to process emails by using Azure Logic Apps, Azure Functions, and Azure Storage] offers pipelines for automatically extracting attachments from emails.
+[Azure Logic Apps][Tutorial: Automate tasks to process emails using Azure Logic Apps, Azure Functions, and Azure Storage] offers pipelines for automatically extracting email attachments.

-1. When a document enters Blob Storage, an Azure function is triggered.
+1. An Azure function is triggered When a document enters Blob Storage.
 The function:

    * Posts a request to the relevant Form Recognizer pre-built endpoint.
    * Receives the response.